RedisLabs/raft/docs/Using.md

 #### Submit read-only requests

-If your operation is read-only, you can execute it without writing to the log or replicating it to other nodes.
-Still, the Raft library must communicate with other nodes to verify that it is still the leader.
-So, for read-only requests, there is another API to submit it.
-When it is safe to execute the request, Raft library will call the callback you provided:
+If your operation is read-only, you can execute it without writing to the log or without replicating it to the other nodes.
+Still, the Raft library must communicate with the other nodes to verify that local node is still the leader.
+For that reason, there is another API function to submit read-only requests.
+When it is safe to execute a request, Raft library will call the callback you provided:

 ```c
 void app_submit_readonly(raft_server_t *r, void *client_request)